Plate tectonics - Wikipedia

 Plate tectonics | Definition, Theory, Facts, & Evidence | Britannica

-plate tectonics, theory dealing with the dynamics of Earth?s outer shell?the lithosphere?that revolutionized Earth sciences by providing a uniform context for understanding mountain-building processes, volcanoes, and earthquakes as well as the evolution of Earth?s surface and reconstructing its past continents and oceans.
+Plate tectonics, theory dealing with the dynamics of Earth?s outer shell that revolutionized Earth sciences by providing a uniform context for understanding mountain-building processes, volcanoes, and earthquakes as well as the evolution of Earth?s surface and reconstructing its past continents and oceans.

 Plate Tectonics: Definition, Theory, Types, Facts, & Evidence